 - How often do we realise or even admit that the message changed because we weren’t paying attention and couldn’t remember what was said?

 I firmly believe that we all need to stop and ask ourselves these questions from time to time.
-And if we can honestly answer them, we will begin to see the importance of getting the message right, either when we communicate with our customers in passing on information or when we need to stop and actively listen!
+If we can honestly answer them, we will begin to see the importance of getting the message right.
+This is important when we communicate with our customers by passing on information.
+Or whenwe need to stop and actively listen!
+And when we get it wrong, we need to own it and even apologise.